alexballas/go2tv/README.md

 Allowed media files in the GUI
 -----
-- mp4, avi, mkv, mpeg, mov, webm, m4v, mpv, mp3, flac, wav
+- mp4, avi, mkv, mpeg, mov, webm, m4v, mpv, mp3, flac, wav, jpg, jpeg, png

 This is a GUI only limitation.